osmosis-labs/mesh-security/docs/ibc/Serializability.md

 we would either `Commit(200)` or `Rollback(200)`, which would once again bring min and max to the same value (which one depends on Commit or Rollback).

-This approach would only work by values not used by complex formulas, such as balances of an AMM (we can't calculate prices of ranges), or paying out staking rewards (the value received by all other users depends on your stake, and we can't propogate this to all those accounts, as it would be prohibitively expensive to collapse them all when the transaction is committed or rolled-back).
+This approach would only work by values not used by complex formulas, such as balances of an AMM (we can't calculate prices of ranges), or paying out staking rewards (the value received by all other users depends on your stake, and we can't propagate this to all those accounts, as it would be prohibitively expensive to collapse them all when the transaction is committed or rolled-back).

 But for counters with comparisons, increments, and decrements, it could work well.
 Even enforcing logic like "total amount of collateral is greater than the max lien amount" could be enforced if collateral and lien amounts were value ranges.
 In this case, the max of (`lien.max`) would be compared against `collateral.min`.
 With some clever reasoning, we could possibly enforce such value ranges without actually storing multiple fields.

+After discussions with other developers, we feel that Value Ranges could be a very valuable approach, offering the same guarantees of commutativity as locking, but with much less impact on the user's experience.
+It doesn't require developers to reason about every workflow, but rather, like the locking approach, enforces constraints in the data structures themselves.
+This is much less error prone, and the same data structures that would be affected by locking are the same ones that would be affected by value ranges.

+We will focus on Locking for MVP and look forward to develop this further for the V1 release, with plenty of time to discuss the various UX implications, as well as the best way to implement this.

 ## Next Steps